Natalienovaela/is3107-project-group-14/README.md

 Analysis of the correlation between video description length and the number of subscribers.

 # Set Up
-Hence, here is the document you need to set up your own data pipeline with out dag files. https://docs.google.com/document/d/1NPHpKnZhjBq8kG5n58RQ4bfmcKBqTZSwHa8C2wx6AAM/edit?usp=sharing
+Hence, here is the document you need to set up your own data pipeline with our dag files. https://docs.google.com/document/d/1NPHpKnZhjBq8kG5n58RQ4bfmcKBqTZSwHa8C2wx6AAM/edit?usp=sharing

 Thank you for reading!